-It all started with a post on Nesting with Grace about a $20 light she found.
+It all started with a post where someone updated a $20 light they found.
 I literally looked up from reading that and looked right at my laundry room light.
 From there, the laundry room plan came together pretty quick, I just needed that one little bit of inspiration.
 Funny how those things work.

 This post contains some affiliate links – meaning if you click through the links and buy anything, the retailer will pay me a small commission at no additional cost to you!
 I never link to anything that I haven’t actually used.

 This is where we started.
 A small space that can barely be considered a room but with high traffic and high visibility.
 My plan was fairly simple – paint the cabinets, change out the lighting and hooks and build a shelf.
 Easy peasy right?

 Laundry Room Makeover After

 Let me preface all of this with this – I love doing DIY projects but honestly, I’m not that good at it.
 So tackling this kind of project was a bit daunting.
 But I did it.
 It’s not perfect, but I did it.
 My husband helped with the shelf a little bit but really, this was all done during my kid’s nap times.

 And I have all the heart eyes for this laundry room.
 While it’s been a few years since I did this project, it’s held up incredibly well.